rafzi/hacklib/README.md

 # Hacklib #

 Hacklib is a C++ library for building applications that run as a shared library in another application.
 It provides general purpose functionality like pattern scanning, hooking and laying out foreign classes.
-Additionally it contains some D3D drawing facilities and a high performance 3D-capable transparent overlay.
+Additionally it contains some D3D and OpenGL drawing facilities and a cross-platform, high-performance, 3D-capable, transparent overlay.

-Every component in this project can target 32-bit x86 Windows and most of it targets 64-bit x86_64 Windows aswell.
+Every component in this project can target 32-bit x86 Windows and most of it targets 64-bit x86_64 Windows as well.
 Some stuff should work on every platform that has a modern C++ compiler.

 ## Example projects ##